 International students must meet earlier deadlines as set by the Office of International Student Services.

-The Master of Theology consists of a 25 (Thesis) or 24-hour (non-Thesis) curriculum including: the Graduate Research Seminar (2 hours), one Ph.D.
-Reading Seminar (4 hours), five advanced master’s electives (15 hours total) in a chosen major, Thesis (4 hours) or Advanced Elective (3 hours).
+The Master of Theology consists of a 25 (Thesis) or 24-hour (non-Thesis) curriculum.
 Majors available in the School of Theology are:

 Students may take courses related to but outside of their specific concentration.
 For example, a Theological Studies major may take a course in Pauline Theology offered by the Biblical Studies Division, and a New Testament major may take a course in Christology offered by the Theological Studies Division.
-Additionally, New Testament and Old Testament majors may choose to focus part or all of their concentration hours on Biblical Backgrounds.
+Additionally, Old Testament and New Testament majors may choose to focus part of their concentration hours on Biblical Backgrounds.
 Faculty supervisors approve course selections each semester.

 All courses must be completed with a B- or better.
 No course with a grade below B- will count toward the degree.

 Students pursuing the non-thesis track must pass a comprehensive exam in the chosen major.
 The comprehensive exam will be registered in the final semester (THMTH 5001).